danielsaidi/RichTextKit/README.md

 }
 ```

-This view just wraps a ``RichTextEditor`` and disables editing.
-You can still select text.

 RichTextKit comes with a bunch of UI components, keyboard shortcuts & menu commands that make it easy to build a rich text editor.

 For more information, please see the [getting started guide][Getting-Started].